A-D-DBS-application/web-application-2025-group-23/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/DxqGQVx4)

-## Database Design

-The Entity-Relationship Diagram (ERD) represents the conceptual data model of the application and is provided in `erd.md`.

-The physical database schema is implemented in PostgreSQL and defined using Data Definition Language (DDL).
-The complete DDL used in Supabase can be found in `schema.sql`.

-## Delivered Documents Case

 # Information on how to install/use the application barter.com
 [Use the project virtualenv when running Flask / Alembic commands.
 Activate the venv: